 What is a realistic model?
 I have addressed this question in the specific context of single-compartment models of spike initiation (2), where I show that the most realistic model turns out to be the simplest one (integrate-and-fire).
 I argue that a model can be assessed over two different dimensions: empirical content, which is the set of predictions that it can make (e.g. the Hodgkin-Huxley model makes prediction about the sodium current, not the integrate-and-fire model); and empirical accuracy, which is whether those predictions match empirical data.
 Oddly enough, it is often implicitly assumed that the more detailed a model is (more empirical content), the more realistic it is, forgetting that the detail must also be right.
 This is related with the common practice in computational neuroscience to build what I have called “Frankenstein models”.

 It is customary in neuroscience to describe correlations between stimulus properties and neural activity as “codes”, within the broader computer metaphor of the brain (9).
 While this might seem at first like an innocuous choice of words to describe experimental results, we realize that it is in fact the conceptual basis of dominant theories of brain function, in which coding terms are used metaphorically as in “the brain reads neural codes” (in reading, you choose to read at your own pace, and what you read is not changed by the act of reading; hence this is a metaphorical description of brain activity).
-I have written a detailed critique of the neural coding metaphor, with forthcoming commentaries from many people (6).
+I have written a detailed critique of the neural coding metaphor, with forthcoming commentaries from many people (6), and my response (7).
 The essay includes several aspects that I previously touched upon in a few papers (see also a related series of posts on my blog).